-Your company is going to make mistakes -- every company does.
-However, if your relationship with your customers is strong, they'll be less likely to turn to your competitors.
-That's because the more successful you are in building customer rapport, the lower your churn rate will be.
-And, studies show that lowering your churn rate by only 5% can increase your overall profitability by 25 to 125%.
+Your company is going to make mistakes — every company does.
+But if your relationship with your customers is strong, they'll be less likely to turn to your competitors.

 Customer rapport can also help with lead acquisition.
-80% of customers are willing to pay more for a guaranteed good experience.
-So, if your business develops a reputation of delighting customers, you'll be more attractive to potential prospects.
+In fact, 70% of customers are willing to pay more for a guaranteed good experience.

 "Hi there, thank you for reaching out to support.
 Can I assist you?"